| |

 I selected a number of patriotic ribbons and cut them into long streamers.

-My streamers add a big showy look to my wreath.
+My patriotic ribbon add a big showy look to my wreath.
 I wanted to make sure I added those before I added anything else onto the front of my wreath so I could attach the streamers on the back.

 The center decor: